top of page

 5.4.7 Transact business consistent with Oregon State Law.

-6.2 The Corresponding Secretary will: 1) within seven days after the general election, electronically notify the county clerk's office, the secretary of the State Central Committee, and all Democratic precinct committee persons regarding the date, time, and place of the Organization meeting*; 2) not less than 10 days prior to the organization meeting, obtain a certified copy of all precinct committee persons from the county clerk to be used for credentialing at the Organization meeting; 3) not less than 10 days prior to the Organization meeting, again notify all precinct committee persons regarding the date, time, and place of the meeting, along with any details desired by the Chair. * precinct committee persons who do not have email will be contacted telephonically and/or by mail by the Corresponding Secretary
+6.2 Corresponding Secretary will: 1) within seven days after the general election, electronically notify the county clerk's office, the secretary of the State Central Committee, and all Democratic precinct committee persons regarding the date, time, and place of the Organization meeting*; 2) not less than 10 days prior to the organization meeting, obtain a certified copy of all precinct committee persons from the county clerk to be used for credentialing at the Organization meeting; 3) not less than 10 days prior to the Organization meeting, again notify all precinct committee persons regarding the date, time, and place of the meeting, along with any details desired by the Chair. * Precinct committee persons who do not have email will be contacted telephonically and/or by mail by the Corresponding Secretary

 6.4 After the organizational meeting, the newly elected Corresponding Secretary will send a list of newly elected officers to the Douglas County Clerk and to the Secretary of the State Central Committee within 48 hours of the election of officers.
 The Corresponding Secretary shall send a list of delegates and alternates to the State Central Committee and the Congressional District within 48 hours of the election.